Scandinavium: Notable events

-The arena has also hosted a semifinal of Melodifestivalen every year since the introduction of the current format, except for 2002 itself and 2021 and 2022 due to the COVID-19 pandemic.
+The arena has also hosted a heat of Melodifestivalen every year since the introduction of the current format, except 2002, 2021 and 2022 (the latter two due to the COVID-19 pandemic).
 It was also considered to host the final of Melodifestivalen 2010, but scheduling conflicts ruled this out.
-The arena hosts the annual Göteborg Horse Show every year since 1977.
+The arena has hosted the annual Göteborg Horse Show since 1977.

 The arena has hosted concerts by many famous artists, spanning many different genres.
 Some of the first major concerts to take place at the venue were performed by The Who, Deep Purple and Led Zeppelin during their 1972 and 1973 European Tours respectively.
 In May 1988, pop/R&B superstar, Whitney Houston, would set the record attendance with 14,606 tickets sold on her Moment of Truth World Tour.
-Iron Maiden have performed at the arena the most with a total of nine times with the latest being in 2006.
+Iron Maiden have performed at the arena the most with a total of nine times, the latest being in 2006.